namantam1/x86-assembly/README.md

 - __`idivl` :__ Requires that dividend in `%eax` and `%edx` be zero, the quotient is then transferred to `%eax` and the remainder to `%edx`.
 However, the divisor can be any register or memory location.

+> `l` suffix after every intruction tell cpu that with of register to use is 32-bit.

 ### Data Accessing Methods